 Today, although scientists still publish books and letters, the vast majority of the scientific literature is published in the form of peer reviewed journal articles, a practice that started in the mid-1600s.
 This means that the articles are reviewed by at least two scientists with expertise in the same area of science who comment on the article and decide whether it should be published.
 In March 1665, the Royal Society of London (see our Scientific Institutions and Societies module) began publishing Philosophical Transactions of the Royal Society of London.
 The serial not only included a description of events that occurred at the weekly meetings of the Society, but it also included results from scientific investigations conducted outside of the Society meetings by its members.
 This publication was made available to other scientists as well as the general public, and thus it helped establish an archive of scientific research.

 Other journals in which scientists could publish their findings appeared around the same time.
 The French Journal des sçavans (translated as Journal of the Savants – a "savant" is a member of a scholarly society) actually began publishing a few months before Philosophical Transactions but it did not carry scientific research reports until after (Figure 1).
 The Italian journal Saggi di naturali esperienzi (Essays of natural experiments) was first published in 1667 by the Accademia del Cimento in Florence.
-By the mid-eighteenth century, most major European cities had their own scientific society, each with its own scientific publication.
+By the mid-18th century, most major European cities had their own scientific society, each with its own scientific publication.

 As the number of scientific journals expanded, they helped promote the progress of science itself.
 Whereas Newton had to seek a wealthy donor to fund the publication of his research, it was no longer the wealthiest or best-known individuals who had the ability to publish their findings.
 As a result, many more individuals were encouraged to take up the study of science and publish their own research.
 This in turn led to an explosion in the number of scientific studies that were conducted and the resulting knowledge that was generated from this research.